-Colburn and Lazenby work in political philosophy can be divided into two broad areas of overlap, first, distributive justice and, second, autonomy and consent.
+Colburn works in political philosophy can be divided into two broad areas of overlap, first, distributive justice and, second, autonomy and consent.
 Within distributive justice, both have written on the role of responsibility within a theory of justice and the proper ‘metric’ or ‘currency’ of justice.
-Within autonomy and consent, Colburn’s Autonomy and Liberalism, was selected as one of the Independent on Sunday’s paperbacks of the year in 2013, while Lazenby has recently published on how deception may invalidate consent.
+Within autonomy and consent, Colburn’s Autonomy and Liberalism, was selected as one of the Independent on Sunday’s paperbacks of the year in 2013.
 Together, they are interests in how an autonomy-based account of the competence condition on consent might be developed.
 Pettigrove’s interest in forgiveness also ranges over political contexts.

 Philosophy of Education

-Colburn and Lazenby have been jointly involved in research on what distributive justice requires in the funding of adult education – including whether participants or non-participants should pay for university education – and are involved in further projects in this area.
+Colburn has been jointly involved in research on what distributive justice requires in the funding of adult education – including whether participants or non-participants should pay for university education – and are involved in further projects in this area.
 Independently, Colburn is interested in questions of liberal education and neutrality.